nutshimit/mashin_docs/docs/general/glossary.md

 ## Community
 The group of developers, DevOps professionals, and enthusiasts who contribute to the Mashin project by submitting code, sharing ideas, and collaborating on improvements.

-Use this glossary as a quick reference when exploring Mashin's documentation and participating in community discussions.
-If you encounter any additional terms that warrant inclusion, please feel free to share your suggestions.